astranetworld/ast/README.md

 ## System Requirements

-* For an Full node :  >=200GB  storage space.
+* For an Full node : ≥ 200 GB of storage space (SSD or NVMe recommended; HDD is not recommended).

-SSD or NVMe.
-Do not recommend HDD.

 RAM: >=16GB, 64-bit architecture, [Golang version >= 1.19](https://golang.org/doc/install)